The Jupiter Magazine Overflow Section...

 "When found it was covered in dust and 1986 newspapers but the tyres were inflated and the brakes seem OK.
 I changed the battery, oil, fuel and water - turned the engine over by hand - added to upper cylinder lubricant to free up the valves - switched on - pressed the starter button AND -..IT FIRED UP first time!
 The car is really just a chassis with an aluminium envelope.
 Probable all up weight 1/2 a ton so it should move...".

-Scroll down a little further to find out about Ed's death-defying feat at Oran Park a couple of years ago...
+Scroll down a little further to find out about Ed Wolf's death-defying feat at Oran Park a couple of years ago...

 Here is a picture of Frenchman Jacky Gruz with his 1954 Jupiter chassis 1018.
-That's right, only fifteen more Jupiters were waiting to be built.
+That's right, only fifteen more Jupiters were waiting to be built after this one.

 Rick Jowett and his Jupiter go places